Sykes Camp: Overuse issues

 Sykes Camp is within the Ventana Wilderness and alongside the protected Big Sur River.
 The challenging trail to the camp from the coast has been littered with abandoned backpacks and tents, bras, jackets, food wrappers, water bottles, and toilet paper.
 The campsite and hot springs were at times very crowded, especially on holidays and weekends.
 Over 200 people have been counted camping near the river, although there are only seven officially designated campsites and a single pit toilet designed to support 20 visitors.
-Some visitors report that improperly buried human waste is readily visible.
+Some visitors reported that unburied human feces were readily visible.

 Many visitors to Sykes are unaware that unlike state parks, the wilderness camp site does not provide garbage service.
 Unprepared for the difficult hike, they abandon trash and gear at Sykes, which encourages others to do the same.
 Richard Popchak of the Ventana Wilderness Alliance reported that, "The U.S. Forest Service is woefully underfunded and understaffed.
 In the Monterey Ranger District, they have not employed a Wilderness Ranger since the 1980s."

-Closure
+Closures

 The Los Padres Forest and Ventana Wilderness around Sykes Camp were closed as a result of the Soberanes Fire in June 2017.
 During a heavy winter storm in 2016–2017, the Pine Ridge Trail to Sykes Camp was severely damaged and completely destroyed in several places.
 The man-made improvements that captured the hot springs in pools were removed by the high-flowing river.
 As of August 2018, the trail was blocked by multiple washouts along creeks and dozens of fallen trees across the path.
 Reopening the trail requires an environmental assessment and perhaps re-routing the trail.
-The trail is closed indefinitely.
-Entering the closed areas can result in a penalty of $5,000 and/or six months in jail.
+The trail was closed indefinitely.
+Entering the closed areas could result in a penalty of $5,000 and/or six months in jail.

 In January, 2020, the Forest Service announced that trail crews were restoring and partially rerouting the Pine Ridge Trail.
-As of December 2020, the trail and adjoining campsites remain closed.
-Illegal entry is subject to a $5,000 fine.
+As of December 2020, the trail and adjoining campsites were closed.
+In March 2023, most of the trail was open except for the section of trail from Ventana Camp to Terrace Creek was closed.